webtechpooja/becoming-a-better-speaker/README.md

 #### Timing

-Many talks have an audience questions-and-answer session at the end.
+Many talks have an audience question-and-answer session at the end.
 Ask the organizers in advance what the expectations are.
 Try timing your talk when you rehearse it and make sure you've left room for an adequate amount of Q&A time, if that's something you'll be expected to do.

 How much time should you allow for Q&A?
-If the organizers haven't specified this for you, it usually depends on length of your whole session.
+If the organizers haven't specified this for you, it usually depends on the length of your whole session.
 In general, 10-20 minutes is adequate.
 For example, if your whole presentation takes up a 45-minute slot you might want to allow 35 minutes for the presentation and 10 minutes for questions.

 #### Interspersing Q&A

 Some people prefer to take questions throughout their talk rather than holding them until the end.
-Let your audience know up front what you prefer, bearing in mind that if your audience will be using a microphone due to the size of the room or the fact that your talk is being recorded, you'll need to give the room technician a heads-up about your Q&A plans so they're ready with the audience microphone as needed.
+Let your audience know upfront what you prefer, bearing in mind that if your audience will be using a microphone due to the size of the room or the fact that your talk is being recorded, you'll need to give the room technician a heads-up about your Q&A plans so they're ready with the audience microphone as needed.

 #### **Don't Forget to Ask for Questions!**